Confronting Mukhanov Parametrization of Inflationary Equation-of-State with ACT-DR6: Introduction

 \section{Introduction}

 Inflation, since it has started its journey more than four decades ago, has surprised us in many ways.
-The most fascinating among them being production of nearly scale invariant curvature perturbation along with primordial gravity waves through tensor perturbation.
+The most fascinating among them being production of nearly scale invariant curvature perturbation along with primordial gravitational waves through tensor perturbation.
 Scale dependence of scalar curvature perturbation was measured by WMAP \cite{spergel2007} later improved by Planck \cite{akrami2020planck, aghanim2020planck, ade2014planck}.
-The present upper bound on the amplitude of primordial gravity waves is $r<0.032$ \cite{tristram2022improved}.
+Whereas current bound on the amplitude of primordial gravitational waves is $r<0.032$ \cite{tristram2022improved}, set by BICEP/Keck.
 Nowadays scalar spectral index along with tensor-to-scalar ratio has come up as eliminators between different viable inflationary models.
+Recent analyses of the Atacama Cosmology Telescope Data Release 6 (ACT-DR6) \cite{louis2025atacama, calabrese2025atacama, Naess2025ACTDR6Maps, Atkins2025ACTDR6Covariance} present high-signal temperature, polarization and lensing measurements that are broadly consistent with Planck results while adding crucial high-$\ell$ information that improves constraints on spectral and lensing parameters.
+The data from Atacama Cosmology Telescope (ACT) has provided strong indication towards cosmic inflation.
+It has also come up with a strong indication toward a nearly scale invariant scalar power spectrum, yielding $n_{_S} = 0.9666 \pm 0.0077$, whereas the earlier constraint was $n_{_S} = 0.9649 \pm 0.0042$ from Planck-2018 analysis \cite{akrami2020planck,aghanim2020planck}.
+Furthermore, the latest data release from Planck has pushed this value upward to $n_{_S} = 0.969 \pm 0.0035$ \cite{tristram2024}.
+This value increases further to $n_{_S} = 0.9709 \pm 0.0038$ when ACT-DR6 is combined with Planck-2018 data.
+Appending DESI-Y1 data \cite{adame2025desi, adame2025desi1} on top of the combination of ACT-DR6 and Planck-2018 data provides additional increment for scalar spectral index which is now pushed to $n_{_S}=0.9743\pm0.0034$ \cite{louis2025atacama, calabrese2025atacama, qu2025unified}.